How to Fit Laminate Flooring

 Preparing your room before you install your panels is a really key job that you should do carefully and accurately; this will ensure you have an accurate and long-lasting finish.

-You should start your preparations by clearing the intended surface, remove any existing flooring, that includes tiles, and double-check to make sure there are no nails or screws poking out from the surface.
+You should start your preparations by clearing the intended surface, remove any existing flooring, including tiles, and double-check to make sure there are no nails or screws poking out from the surface.
 It’s important that your floor is smooth, clean, dry, and of course, level.

-If the subfloor is concrete, you will need to add a damp-proof membrane in first.
-The most common types of underlay are fibreboards or foam.
-Please check the manufacturer's guidance before purchasing and installing.
+If your subfloor is concrete, it’s important to install a damp-proof membrane first to prevent moisture damage.
+The most commonly used types of underlay are foam or fibreboard, but always refer to the manufacturer’s instructions before purchasing and installing to ensure compatibility.

 Use our step-by-step how to guide, which will lead you from preparation, right the way through to completion of laying your laminate flooring.